blawson69/LootGenerator/README.md

 !loot --show --incl:King's Footlocker --type:Horde3 --mod:more-coins,more-magic --test
 ```

+## Saved Loot
+Each use of the [`--show`](#the-show-command) command saves the results in a Treasure Collection for later distribution.
+This includes the [recipient](#--recip) (if there was one) and whether or not the loot was [whispered](#--whisper).

+Once all items and coins are bestowed or saved to a handout, the saved loot is removed from memory.
+Until then, starting or restarting the API sandbox will display a list of unbestowed Treasure Collections which can be displayed and distributed or deleted entirely.
+The config menu will also tell you how many Treasure Collections remain unbestowed and provides a link to display the list.

+If you had whispered the loot through the `--show` command, the Treasure Collection will be whispered to the recipient, or to the GM if no recipient was given.

 ## Exporting & Importing
-To provide customization options for Magic Items, Mundane Items, and Spells, export and import options are provided.
-You must first export the data into handouts if you wish to add, remove, or modify items in the database.
+To provide customization options, export and import options are provided.
+You must first export data into handouts if you wish to add, remove, or modify items in the database.
 This will give you the proper format for your additional items and provides handouts with the proper titles that the import function will look for.

+The required `--tables` parameter for the `--export` command is a comma delimited list.
+The options are *Gems, Art, Table A, Table B, Table C, Table D, Table E, Table F, Table G, Table H, Table I, Mundane*, and *Spells*.
+If you wish to add/modify the Mundane Items list, for example, you would export that table with `!loot --export --tables:Mundane`.

 **Note:** You _must_ run [`--setup`](#initial-setup) before exporting.

 ```
+!loot --export --tables:Spells
-!loot --export
+!loot --export --tables:Mundane, Art
 ```

 Once you have exported the tables you can edit them to your liking.
 Leave any original items you wish to use, delete those you don't want, and add your own [custom items](#custom-items).

-The required `--tables` parameter for the `--import` command is a comma delimited list of handouts to which you have made changes.
-The options are *Gems, Art, Table A, Table B, Table C, Table D, Table E, Table F, Table G, Table H, Table I, Mundane*, and *Spells*.
+The required `--tables` parameter for the `--import` command is the same as those above.

 ```
 !loot --import --tables:Spells
 !loot --import --tables:Table A, Mundane
 ```

-If you wish to reset the database to start another campaign and you have already [customized](#custom-items) any of the tables, you can simply re-import data from those tables.
+If you need to [reset the database](#initial-setup) to start another campaign and you have already [customized](#custom-items) any of the tables, you can simply re-import data from those tables after the reset.

 ## Custom Items
 LootGenerator provides a robust architecture for including homebrewed items of all sorts.
 Follow the guidelines below and use the default items as examples.